An overview of the techniques and the concepts I have found valuable to understand organisations culture and to think about cultural change

 From a practical point of view, I find useful this definition of culture, culture is:

-The collective narratives that connect people, the set of intangibles that contribute to define a group identity and that ultimately influence how the group make sense of things, take decisions together, and behave.
+The collective narratives that connect people, the set of intangibles that contribute to define a group’s identity and that ultimately influence how the group make sense of things, take decisions together, behave and act.

-I find it useful because it connects the culture with the most visible and tangible aspect of it, that is the behaviour of the group.
+I find it useful because it connects the culture with the most visible and tangible aspect of it, that is the actions and behaviour of the group.

 David Marquet in his book ’Turn the Ship Around’ describes the principle Act your way to new thinking, that means: Change behaviour and this leads to new thinking, to a cultural change.